brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates-WKS/README.md

    - Modify `.VBS` and `.REG` scripts as needed to suit specific configurations.

 4. **Personalize Workstation Appearance**:
-   - Update desktop appearance and user images using the `C:\ITSM-Templates-WKS\CustomImages\` folder.
+   - Customize workstation appearance and user images using the `C:\ITSM-Templates-WKS\CustomImages\` folder.
-   - Update workstation themes and layout using the `C:\ITSM-Templates-WKS\ModifyReg\UserDesktopTheme` folder.
+   - Update desktop themes and layout using the `C:\ITSM-Templates-WKS\ModifyReg\UserDesktopTheme\` folder.

 ---